German police launch raids on Iraqi organized crime gang | DW | 22.05.2019

 The gang members are part of the Shiite denomination who believe that the hidden Imam Muhammad al-Mahdi will return to earth with 313 companions.
 The term Mahdi means Redeemer, which therefore means that he is regarded as similar to a messiah in Islam.

-"This is why they refer to themselves as Muhammed's companions or warriors," said one of the investigators.
+"This is why they refer to themselves as Muhammad's companions or warriors," said one of the investigators.

 In addition to dealing in narcotics and weapons, the gang members are suspected of having supported militias back in Iraq with the profits from their various activities.